bmguillo/assistant-cloudant-webstarter/README.md

    ### Deploying(Pushing your app to IBM Cloud via Cloud Foundry command)
    6.

-   ### Running locally the project
+   ### Running your app
-    7. Access the running app in a browser at webappname.mybluemix.net
+   7.Access the running app in a browser at webappname.mybluemix.net